-- The SENDCo works alongside teachers across the school, teaching a range of intervention groups.
-This allows teachers and TAs to be supported with interventions and classroom practice and allows the SENDCo to have an in-depth understanding of the needs of the children across the school. - The SENDco is responsible alongside teachers for identifying children with SEND and ensuring provision is made in accordance with the SEND Code of Practice. - The SENDco is responsible for planning whole-school and targeted training for staff. - The SENDco is responsible for overseeing the records of children with SEND in the school; liaising with parents/carers of children with SEND, liaising with external agencies and providing support and guidance to other members of staff when necessary. - The SENDco is responsible for covening and managing the School Inclusion Team. - The SENDCo supports with transition from pre-school settings and with transition to secondary school. - The SENDCo is involved with managing and supporting TAs who work with children with SEND. - The SENDco is responsible for meeting each term with the named SEND Governor. - The SENDco is responsible for maintaining the SEND school improvement plan - The SENDco and Head teacher are responsible for having an 'accessibility plan' in line with the Equality Act 2010. - The SENDco is responsible alongside class teachers for providing a range of specialist equipment where needed and appropriate ICT equipment for children with SEND. - The SENDco is responsible for ensuring target setting and progress tracking of SEND children across the school. - The SENDco is responsible for completing the SEND Funding Evaluation Tool. - The SENDco will promote the Graduated Response tool amongst teaching staff. - The SENDco and headteacher will monitor the effectiveness of whole school SEND interventions.
+- The SENDCo works alongside teachers across the school teaching a range of intervention groups.
+This allows teachers and TA's to be supported with interventions and classroom practice and allows the SENDCo to have an in-depth understanding of the needs of the children across the school. - The SENDCo is responsible alongside teachers for identifying children with SEND and ensuring provision is made in accordance with the SEND Code of Practice. - The SENDCo is responsible for planning whole school and targeted training for staff. - The SENCo is responsible for overseeing the records of children with SEND in the school; liaising with parents/carers of children with SEND, liaising with external agencies and providing support and guidance to other members of staff when necessary. - The SENDCo is responsible for arranging and managing the School Inclusion Team - The SENDCo supports with transition from preschool settings and with transition to secondary school. - The SENDCo is involved with managing and supporting TA's who work with children with SEND. - The SENDCo is responsible for ensuring a SEND policy is in place and reviewed annually. - The SENDCo is responsible for meeting each term with the named SEND Governor for Hayward's Primary School. - The SENDCo is responsible for maintaining the SEND school improvement plan. - The SENDCo and Head teacher are responsible for having an 'accessibility plan' in line with the Equality Act 2010. - The SENDCo is responsible alongside class teachers for providing a range of specialist equipment where needed and appropriate ICT equipment for children with SEND. - The SENDCo is responsible for ensure target setting and tracking of progress of SEND children across the school. - The SENDCo is responsible for completing the SEND Funding Evaluation Tool. - The SENDCo will promote the Graduated Response tool amongst teaching staff. - The SENDCo and Headteacher will monitor the effectiveness of whole school SEND interventions.

-The Governing Body
+The Governing Body:

-The school's governing body has a nominated governor for SEND who meets at least termly with the SENDCo to review relevant progress against the School Improvement Plan, ensure the application of this policy, discuss challenges, and offer support.
+The school's governing body has a nominated governor for SEND who regularly links with the SENDCo to be aware of relevant issues and offer support.
+This happens on a minimum basis of once per term.
 The school SENDCo, Senior Leadership Team (SLT) and governing body will be jointly responsible for the development of the policy, its implementation, review and the annual SEND Funding Evaluation Tool to the Local Education Authority.